 After a short tram ride, head to Komurasaki, a small local restaurant located under the Kamitori shopping arcade.
-As everywhere in Japan, I was warmly welcomed by all the staffs, before being seated at the counter, in front of the kitchen.
+As everywhere in Japan, I was warmly welcomed by all the staff, before being seated at the counter, in front of the kitchen.
 The general atmosphere was friendly, the decor rather rustic and the smell that ran through the room already made me hungry!

 Lunch at Komurasaki Restaurant

 Renowned for having the best ramen in the city, I order without further delay the “King Ramen”, a signature inspired “Tonkotsu Ramen” originally created in Fukuoka.
 While waiting for my dish, I observed around me the warm decoration of the restaurant which reminded me a bit of an old “American dinner”, albeit a Japanese version.
 Just 3 minutes after ordering, my big bowl of ramen appeared in front of me!
 True to my expectations, the dish just looked very appetizing.
-In addition to noodles and broth, which was the staple ingredients of ramen, roasted pork slices, bamboo shoots, mushroom julienne and roasted garlic were also added.
+In addition to noodles and broth, which were the staple ingredients of ramen, roasted pork slices, bamboo shoots, mushroom julienne, and roasted garlic were also added.
 The mix of flavors was simply delicious!

 The “King Ramen”